ni3choudhary/DataScience-Industry-Ready-Projects/README.md

 ## Task 1:

-### Demonstrate minimum 15 basic docker command with explanation and screenshot.
+### Demonstrate minimum 15 basic Git command with explanation and screenshot.

 ```